-A thyroid nodule is typically a benign growth on the thyroid gland.
-However, certain characteristics of a nodule, including its size, shape and appearance, increase its likelihood of being thyroid cancer.
-For this reason, all thyroid nodules in children should be evaluated by a specialist.
-Our pediatric endocrinologists work closely with Duke pediatric oncologists, radiologists, and geneticists to identify and follow children who are at higher risk for thyroid cancer for medical or genetic reasons.
-The reasons and types of thyroid cancer may include the following.
+Although most thyroid nodules in children are benign, approximately one-fourth are thyroid cancer.
+Certain characteristics of a nodule, including its size, shape, and appearance, increase its likelihood of being thyroid cancer.
+Additionally, some children have an increased risk of developing thyroid nodules and thyroid cancer.
+For this reason, all thyroid nodules in children should be evaluated by a pediatric endocrinologist.
+Our pediatric endocrinologists work closely with Duke pediatric oncologists, radiation oncologists, and geneticists to identify and follow children who are at higher risk for thyroid cancer for medical or genetic reasons.
+Types of thyroid cancer and risk factors for thyroid cancer include the following:

 Papillary Thyroid Cancer